 - Not be under the influence of alcohol or illicit drugs while using our services

 - Treat fellow service users, clients and volunteers with dignity, respect and autonomy.

-- Treat the building with respect in order to maintain a safe, clean and tidy environment.
+- Treat the environment with respect in order to maintain it as a safe, clean and tidy place.

 Also, please note: